cf-toolsuite/cf-butler/README.md

   ]
 }
 ```
 > Establish policies to delete and scale applications, delete service instances, and query for anything from schema.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 > Consult the [java.time.Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) javadoc for other examples of what you can specify when setting values for `from-duration` properties above.